10 ADVICE & TRICKS FOR YOUR TRIP; TIME VISITING AMSTERDAM

 Naturally, visitors are welcome, but they also want to maintain the city's appeal for all visitors throughout the year.

-Nevertheless, certain seasons are better than others, and with careful planning, you can avoid the busiest times of year and have a much more enjoyable trip to Amsterdam.
+Nevertheless, certain seasons are better than others, and with careful planning, you can avoid the busiest times of the year and have a much more enjoyable trip to Amsterdam.
 Not only is it crowded in the summer, but also in the early fall, around Christmas, and in late spring, when everyone visits to see the Dutch tulip fields.

 Thus, if you are just beginning to arrange your trip to Amsterdam, consider visiting during a less busy season.
 Avoid weekends during the summer and the weekends surrounding public holidays, at the very least.
 If you visit Amsterdam during a slower period, you'll enjoy it more!